ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-23-aws-elastic-transcoder.md

 - Jobs - the work definition that runs in a workflow process including input keys and outputs key settings along with encryption settings as well.

 - Presets - a predefined configuration of settings for jobs

+This is a really old service... and is mostly been replaced with [AWS Elemental MediaConvert](https://aws.amazon.com/mediaconvert/).